MicrosoftDocs/powerbi-docs/powerbi-docs/fundamentals/service-self-service-signup-purchase-for-power-bi.md

 ![Screenshot of the Account drop down showing the Cancel trial option.](media/service-self-service-signup-purchase-for-power-bi/power-bi-cancel-trials.png)

-### Unable to sign-up or purchase Power BI
+### Unable to sign up or purchase Power BI
-If you are unable to use self-service to get your own Power BI license it may be that your administrator has disabled this option.
+If you're unable to use self-service to get your own Power BI license, it may be that your administrator has disabled this option.
 The admins who manage the domain can disable self-service sign-ups,  self-service purchases, upgrades, and free trials.
 For help when you can't use self-service, see [Self-service purchase help](service-self-service-purchase-help.md).

 ## Considerations and troubleshooting
-•	If you are part of an organization and have used self-service to purchase Power BI,  the global or billing admin for your organization can  [**takeover** ownership](/azure/active-directory/enterprise-users/domains-admin-takeover) of your subscription, and then assign or unassign licenses.
+•	If you're part of an organization and have used self-service to purchase Power BI,  the global or billing admin for your organization can  [**takeover** ownership](/azure/active-directory/enterprise-users/domains-admin-takeover) of your subscription, and then assign or unassign licenses.
 •	If you don’t purchase Premium Per User at the end of the trial period, you still have either a Pro or free license.
-Also, you will still have access to the workspace, but content that requires the Premium Per User license will be unavailable.
+Also, you'll still have access to the workspace, but content that requires the Premium Per User license will be unavailable.

 ## Next steps
-•	For step by step instructions for using self-service sign up and self-service purchase to get your own Power BI free or trial license, visit [Power BI self-service for individuals](service-self-service-signup-for-power-bi.md)
+•	For step by step instructions for using self-service sign-up and self-service purchase to get your own Power BI free or trial license, visit [Power BI self-service for individuals](service-self-service-signup-for-power-bi.md)

-•	To learn more about the concepts of self-service sign up and self-service purchase, visit [What is self-service](/microsoft-365/admin/misc/self-service-sign-up)
+•	To learn more about the concepts of self-service sign-up and self-service purchase, visit [What is self-service](/microsoft-365/admin/misc/self-service-sign-up)

 •	If you're a global administrator or billing administrator, see [Power BI licensing for your organization](../enterprise/service-admin-licensing-organization.md).

-•	If you are a global administrator or billing administrator and don't want users in your organization to use self-service sign-up, see [Enable or disable self-service](../enterprise/service-admin-disable-self-service.md) to learn how to turn it off.
+•	If you're a global administrator or billing administrator and don't want users in your organization to use self-service sign-up, see [Enable or disable self-service](../enterprise/service-admin-disable-self-service.md) to learn how to turn it off.